Sumant26/Quotes/README.md

 1. **View Daily Quote**: Open the app to see today's quote automatically
 2. **Get Random Quote**: Tap the "Random" button for a surprise quote
+3. **Favorite Quotes**: Tap the heart icon to save quotes to your favorites
+4. **Share Quotes**: Tap the share icon to share quotes on social media
-3. **Select Categories**: Click the category icon in the top right to choose your preferred categories
+5. **Select Categories**: Click the category icon to choose your preferred categories
-4. **Refresh Daily**: Tap the "Daily" button to reload today's quote
+6. **Change Theme**: Tap settings icon and toggle between light/dark mode
+7. **View Favorites**: Access your saved quotes from the settings menu
+8. **Schedule Notifications**: Set up daily quote reminders from the settings

 ## Getting Started